 Finally, for the six RCs (Figs.~\ref{fig:Distance_matrix16}k-p), we observe that these airlines significantly changed their network structure and tended to shift to the new structure during the pandemic.
 Even though PSA returned to some extent to its pre-pandemic structure around April 2021, all the other RCs shifted to a new structure (especially Endeavor, SkyWest, and Republic).
-In the same way as $d_{\rm ave}^{1}$, we define $d_{\rm ave}^{2}$ as the average value of network distance $d$ between July 2020 and December 2021.
+In the same way as $d_{\rm ave}^{1}$, we define $d_{\rm ave}^{2}$ as the average value of network distance $d$ between July 2020 and December 2021, which is shown by a red rectangle in Fig.~\ref{fig:analysis_distance_matrix}a.
 In Fig.~\ref{fig:analysis_distance_matrix}c, we show the results of the comparison of $d_{\rm ave}^{2}$ among FSCs, LCCs, and RCs.
 The quantitative results are consistent with our observations, which suggest that RCs tend to have larger values of $d_{\rm ave}^{2}$ than FSCs and LCCs.
 In general, RCs are subsidiaries of the FSCs (e.g., Endeavor operates as Delta Connection for Delta).
 Our results suggest that FSCs, which cannot flexibly change their network structure, have a strategy to significantly change the network structure of corresponding RCs.
-In the next section, we present the results on the relationship between robustness, resilience, and revenue loss of each airline and further discuss the characteristics of network dynamics of individual airlines.